What Can I Do With a Law Degree? 10 Alternative Careers

 Moreover, your law degree can exempt you from some of the exams tax practitioners sit to gain the professional qualifications needed to become a tax consultant, so you’re already on the way there!

-This is one you might not have considered.
+This is a career you might not have considered.

 Many publishing houses, especially those with specialist legal publications, look to employ law graduates as researchers.
 They are thought to be a good fit for the role given that a law degree equips you with research skills and the ability to absorb large amounts of technical information and convey it clearly and succinctly.